-In order to get started with Incognito Mode in Chrome, you can either click on the “Wrench Icon” and click “New Incognito Mode.”
-The keyboard shortcut for incognito mode is “Ctrl+Shift+N”.
+To get started with Incognito Mode in Chrome, you can either click on the “Wrench Icon” and click “New Incognito Mode.”
+The keyboard shortcut for incognito mode is “Ctrl+Shift+N.”

 This will open a new window for you in Incognito Mode.